 Introduction

 The floor drain is a drain that is generally in your garage, basement, and laundry room.
 It is placed in the lowest spot on the floor.
 Liquid material that runs onto the floor.
-This liquid material runs towards the channel by floor slant.
+This liquid material runs towards the channel due to the floor’s slant.
 The channel clears into the channel field.
 Yet, it pumps outside the channel filled by a pressure pump.
-The floor channel has the grate; cover the drain.
+The floor channel has a grate; cover the drain.
 It also prevents small items from entering the pipeline or harming the pump.

 Floor Drain Functions and History